SchimeNo/Dynamic-Pricing/README.md

 --------------------------------------------------------------------
 DESCRIPTION:

+Predicting the number of visits (demand) from a webstie or ecommerce for the next 28 days, having a dataset only of Date and Number of visits.

 Part1: Demand forecast from a time series using RandomForest and other regression models instead of time series due having a not long enough data.

 ---------------------------------------------------------------------